For the past 10 years, the CMO Survey has been conducted twice each year, polling Chief Marketing Officers of hundreds of U.S. for-profit companies.

 The mix of those companies consists of both B2B and B2C companies, across all industries, including insurance companies.

-If you are wondering how much insurance companies spend on marketing, then the CMO survey data is one place to look.
+If you are asking how much do insurance companies spend on marketing?
+Then the CMO survey data is one place to look.

 Specifically, the chart showing a breakdown of the survey respondent’s marketing expenses is helpful.